Political elites in the youth circle of Pancasila, from Bamsoet to Jokowi - ExBulletin

 JAKARTA, KOMPAS.com – Ormas Pancasila Youth under discussion because a number of members ganged up against the police during a demonstration in front of the MPR-DPR building, Jakarta, Thursday (25/11/2021).

-The demonstration was held to protest against the statement by Vice-Chairman of Commission II DPR Junimart Girsang, who called for the dissolution of the Pancasila Youth Organization.
+The demonstration was held to protest against the statement by the vice-chairman of Commission II of the DPR, Junimart Girsang, who called for the dissolution of mass organizations which often cause unrest and were involved in clashes.
+Junimart made the statement shortly after the alleged clash involving the Pancasila youth.

+A number of members of Pemuda Pancasila were offended and therefore organized demonstrations to protest against Junimart’s statement.
+Eventually, the demonstration turned violent.

 Read also : Look for the member who ganged up on the police, Pancasila Youth: if we find him, we will hand him over to you

-However, a number of members of the mass organization Pancasila Youth actually carried out anarchist actions.
-Some of them even ganged up against a mid-level officer, namely the head of the operations section (KBO) of Polda Metro Jaya AKBP Dermawan Karosekali.
+However, a number of members of the Pancasila Youth organization were actually suspected of committing anarchist actions.
+Some of them ganged up against a mid-level officer, namely the head of the operations section (KBO) of Polda Metro Jaya AKBP Dermawan Karosekali.

-This is not the first time that the Pancasila Youth Organization has been involved in anarchist actions.
+This is not the first time that the Pancasila Youth Organization has been involved in riots and clashes.
 Previously, the organization Pancasila Youth had also been involved in a clash with the mass organization of the Betawi Rempug Forum in Ciledug, Tangerang, on Friday (11/19/2021).

 Get insight, inspiration and preview of E-mail you.